KellyP5/Desktop-Gym-Scheduler/Deliverable3.md

    * Alex Mack :
    Agenda page changing buttons based on the logged in user.
 Blockers, need a method from the gym class.
    * Kevin Wilkinson :
-   Working on the gym database
+   Working on the gym database.
+No blockers, accepting new taskers as to what people need from the db as an error proof method call.

 ## 3: After the Sprint